terramate-io/terramate/docs/cmdline/create.md

 description: With the terramate create command you can create a new stack in the current project.

 prev:
-  text: 'Stacks'
+  text: 'Cloud Info'
-  link: '/stacks/'
+  link: '/cmdline/cloud-info'

 next:
-  text: 'Sharing Data'
+  text: 'Eval'
-  link: '/data-sharing/'
+  link: '/cmdline/eval'
 ---

 # Create